zackstout/Footprint-Extended/README.md

 ### Top priority:

-- [ ] Update `databasesetup.sql` file to reflect changes to db structure.
 - [ ] Display TOTALS FOR ALL CHARTS! (on dashboard)
 - [ ] One solution for footprints/hovering (tooltip not working and generally kind of sucking) -- make it scroll like the projects, so that hovering reveals its info below.
 That might look fine.